allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 3. In the Repeating Event dialog,

-A. Select to edit this one event.
+1. Select to edit this one event.

-B. Or edit this and future events in this series from this date forward.
+2. Or edit this and future events in this series from this date forward.

-C. Click Ok.
+3. Click Ok.

-D. Make the necessary changes and click Save.
+4. Make the necessary changes and click Save.

 4. If you edit the entire series the repeat rule \(e.g., every weekday until March 3, 2017\) will display.

-A. Click the blue Edit link \(under the Al day option\).
+1. Click the blue Edit link \(under the Al day option\).

-B. Make the necessary changes and click Save.
+2. Make the necessary changes and click Save.

 Create a Group Event